redlaserbmBTD/BTDB2_SIMULATOR/README.md

    - `GameState.fastForward()` now by default uses `interval = 0.1`.
 This will lead to sharper graphs and surprisngly does not appear to slow down the code much.
 - (May 11, 2023 - v0.9.1)
    - Added druid farm support.
 Currently untested!

-# Feature Requests
-- (High Priority) Reorganize `GameState.processBuyQueue()` so that the process of adding actions to the simulator is more straightforward.
-- (High Priority) More actions in `actions.py` to expand functionality and improve ease of use, including:
-   - Selling all Supply Drops, Selling all Druid Farms, Selling all Boat Farms
-   - Selling into a farm upgrade
-   - Withdrawing from all banks at once
-   - Buying, selling, and using overclock (on farms)
-- (High Priority) Expanded revenue tracking:
-   - It would also be nice if the sim could track stats related to alt eco.
-Such stats could include revenue, expenses, long-run eco, and the aggregate revenue and expenses of each alt eco over the course of the simulation.
-   - In order for players to understand the `eco impact` statistic, display the farm's start and end of availability during the simulation.
-- (High Priority) Change the formatting for storing farms and boat farms:
-   - In a previous update, the behavior of farm selling was changed so that, from the perspective of the simulator, the farm is not sold, but rather "disabled".
-The `GameState` class continues to store the farms but does not compute their payments or award them.
-   - This new behavior circumvents an issue in early builds that used a list structure to store farms where a selling one farm could cause other farms' identifying index to shift, essentially making it impossible to implement support for compound transactions.
-   - Because of this, farms can now be stored in a simple list structure.
-   - Naturally, when revenue/expense tracking support is also implemented for boat farms, we will in the same way want to change the data structure for storing them to a list.
-- (Medium priority) Village support:
-   - Village support would help answer the question of how useful Monkey City/Monkey Town actually are.
-- (Medium priority) Restructure the code:
-   - There may be a way to rewrite 'processBuyQueue' so that it uses less lines of code and is easier to understand. (will explain idea here later)
-- (Low priority) Robust logging when comparing different strategies
-   - The idea here is this: If I have two or more game states that share the same round class and are simulated over the same time span, they are directly comparable.
-While a method already exists to compare multiple game states with this principle, because it does not share code with the `Game State` class method `viewCashAndEcoHistory`, it is currently inflexible with regards to updates and lacks some of the pizazz the class method has right now.
-- (Low Priority) Optimization of the buy queue to prevent redundant computations
-   - The code is already reasonably fast, but there are selected cases where the simulator is known to perform the same computation repeatedly when this sort of thing can be avoided.